AJBrownson/kitt/README.md

 # AI Powered FAQ Bot

-This is a FAQ bot that uses AI to answer user queries.
+This is a FAQ bot that uses AI to answer user queries.# kitt